wiseman-timelord/AutoClix/README.md

 # AutoClix
 ## Status:
-Broken for now.
-Issue with recording mouse position before click, and put it back there after, this is being investigated.
+Broken for now, do not use, under development...
-- Stuck on this currently..
+- Issue with recording mouse position before click, and put it back there after, this is being investigated.
 ```
 Unable to find type [CursorPosition].
 Make sure that the
 assembly that contains this type is loaded.